MysteriousJ/Joystick-Input-Examples/README.md

 XInput is a simple API similar to multimedia joystick.
 It only works with XBox controllers, but makes getting controller state and setting rumble nice and easy.

 XInputGetState() has been known to cause a several millisecond hang when trying to access non existent devices, for example, asking for player 2 input when only player 1 is plugged in.
 You'll probably want to query which controller indices are available once, and only get regular updates from devices you know are connected.
 See the [Detecting Device Changes](#detecting-device-changes) section for more details.

+Windows 10 has the XInput DLL built-in and globally accessable for any application.
+If you're supporting Windows 7 or earlier, you'll need to ship an XInput DLL along with your game.

 ## Windows Specialized I/O
 In addition to XBox controllers, Playstation 4 and Nintendo Switch controllers are popular for PC games at time of writing.
 The basic functionality of these controllers is HID compliant and will work with any of the HID APIs, but you'll need specialized code if you want to make use of their non-standard features.
 You can check the product and vendor IDs of a device against a list of known devices to determine the type of controller.